ktorio/ktor-documentation/topics/FAQ.md

 * For Gradle, check [](Gradle.xml)
 * For Maven, check [](Maven.xml)

-## Does ktor provide a way to catch IPC signals (e.g. SIGTERM or SIGINT) so the server shutdown can be handled gracefully?
+## Does Ktor provide a way to catch IPC signals (e.g. SIGTERM or SIGINT) so the server shutdown can be handled gracefully?
 {id="sigterm"}

 If you are running an [EngineMain](create_server.xml#engine-main), it will be handled automatically.